vinhnghiemcr/u4_hw_python_smash_bros/README.md

 ___
 ## Instructions
+### Data
+We'll be working with the data found in `characters.json`.
+This data should be imported into our `smash.py` file and used to populate instances of our Character class.

 ### Classes
 We'll be creating two classes in the `smash.py` file with the following specifications:
 - Create a Battle and Character class in the `smash.py` file.